shownola/game-review/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A game review app and has a search feature which uses some JavaScript.
+Image processing uses Active Storage

-* Ruby version
+* Ruby version 2.6.3

-* System dependencies

-* Configuration

-* Database creation
+* Rails 6.0.3

+* Active Storage and image_processing gem for variants

+* Search features utilizes JavaScript

+* Join Table between games and genres

+* Voting functionality using act-as-votable gem

+* Rich Text is used for reviews

-* Database initialization
+* Persistent parameters

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Admin feature

+* Bootstrap for responsiveness

+* Devise for authentication and authorization

+* Simple Form for forms

 * ...